Dachau concentration camp

-Prisoners lived in constant fear of brutal treatment and terror detention including standing cells, floggings, the so-called tree or pole hanging, and standing at attention for extremely long periods.
-There were 32,000 documented deaths at the camp, and thousands that are undocumented.
+Prisoners lived in constant fear of brutal treatment and torture including standing cells, floggings, tree or pole hanging, and being forced to stand at attention for extremely long periods.
+At least 25,613 prisoners are believed to have been murdered in the camp and almost another 10,000 in its subcamps, primarily from disease, malnutrition and suicide.
+The Dachau Memorial Site archive has documented 32,000 deaths at the camp, but thousands more are undocumented.
+Crematoria were constructed to dispose of the deceased.
 Approximately 10,000 of the 30,000 prisoners were sick at the time of liberation.

 In the postwar years, the Dachau facility served to hold SS soldiers awaiting trial.
 After 1948, it held ethnic Germans who had been expelled from eastern Europe and were awaiting resettlement, and also was used for a time as a United States military base during the occupation.
 It was finally closed in 1960.

 There are several religious memorials within the Memorial Site, which is open to the public.